katma889/CRW-assembly-pipeline/README.md

 crw_ont_nanolyse_porechop_nanofilt.fasta_vs_scaffolds.fasta_250_0.80_rails.log

 ```
-We then ran quast for the output file from the rails.
-The QUAST report is given below;
+We then ran `Quast` for the output file from the rails.
+The `QUAST` report is given below;

 ```
 Assembly                    crw_ont_nanolyse_porechop_nanofilt.fasta_vs_scaffolds.fasta_250_0.80_rails.scaffolds